What FPS is Good for Airsoft?

 Firstly and probably most importantly comes power.
 Imagine a target on a wall.
 The more force behind the throw, the faster the ball flies, the harder it hits its eventual target which is.
 The energy behind the ball dissipates the longer it spends in the air.
 The most energy you’ll be getting out of the ball is when it leaves your hand.
 That being said, we all know the saying when it comes to 'great power'.
 It also ties in nicely to our next point.

-The next point being range.
+The next point is range.
 As mentioned before, the more force behind your throw, the faster.
 Also, the further the ball flies before gravity likes to chime in.
 Feebly throwing a ball will likely not go that far.
 Gravity will take hold of the ball very early on once the force behind the ball has dissipated.
 But if you summon your inner hulk strength to throw the ball with all your gloriously green might.
 You see where this is going.

 Last but not least is accuracy.
 Accuracy is a finicky aspect to cover mainly because there are so many factors that tie in but here’s the T.L.D.R. version.
 The harder you throw, the faster the ball goes, the more likely it’ll go where you want it to before external factors such as wind and gravity affect its final destination.